Basics of Network Visualization

 Getting Started

-Now that you have a sense of what a good visualization should try to do, let’s look at the example Luke uses as an illustration by working with the gplot()
+Now that you have a sense of what a good visualization should try to do, let’s look at an example to help illustrate working with the gplot()

 function in the sna